sagesound/customtts/README.md

 Click 'Read Selected Text' in the context menu after highlighting text.

 You can change the API URL, API key, speed and voice by clicking the extension icon in the toolbar.
-The streaming mode is not working for now since Firefox doesn't support PMC natively.
+The streaming mode is the prefered way of using the extension.
+Credits to [rampadc](https://github.com/rampadc/) for fixing the code.

 Since you can host your own speech endpoint, privacy and accessibility are as good as the service you're running.